How are patent rights registered or secured?

 What are the key challenges to copyright owners in your jurisdiction?

 Illegal downloading of digital content is a threat to the creative industries in the UK.
-A recent IP crime initiative in the UK resulted in the submission of 100 million URLs to Google and Bing for removal of links to infringing content.
+Between October 2012 and May 2017 more than 490 million URLs were submitted by the British Phonographic Industry to Google and Bing for removal of links to infringing content.
 Access to pirated digital content using set-top boxes and Internet Protocol TV sets is also a significant challenge to the television industry.

 How should people ensure they are protected against copyright infringement?